 The thought pervaded her mind about how many of the soldiers on that train would make the ultimate sacrifice, many never to return home again; that number could easily include Will.

 The only thing left was the lonely quietness of the now empty depot devoid of well-wishers.
-One could feel the lonliness settling down much like a heavy blanket.
+One could feel the loneliness settling down much like a heavy blanket.
 It attacked her with deep feelings of anxiety and desperation, smothering her with the fear of never seeing him again.
 Why did she feel so strongly about this?
 And where had "Never Again" come from?

 Sometimes the dates were out of sequence, and then sometimes his letters would never reach her simply being lost within the machine of war.

 Month after month the war raged on.
 At times it looked grim for the Americans.
 It now engulfed nearly the entire world and domestic citizens of the US, fearing the worst were forming civilian militias.
 The same was happening in England, Germany and even Japan.
 Before Japan surrendered thousands of civilians formed militias fearing the Americans would eventually invade Japan.

 Pockets of resistance were frustrating the German war machine in France, Poland and Czechoslovakia.
 Those caught were dealt with brutally by firing squad on the site.
 Pictures were seen of resistance members being shot right on the main streets of towns.

 Most of the civilian militia were ill looking and ragged groups formed using the aged, the young, the sick and anyone who could muster the strength to be involved.
 But they were coming together.
 Each participant built on another's confidence in the belief that they could stand to confront and even withstand the invading armies they all feared were coming.